 To heat process: Seal and place bottles carefully in the water bath, ensuring they are completely submerged.
 Bring water to a simmer and hold at 90C for 40-50 minutes.
 Remove and allow to cool completely upright and undisturbed.

 The following day check the seal by removing the clips (if using) and lifting the bottle by the lid - if it remains closed, the seal is airtight.
 If not, follow the instructions for heat processing again or eat right away.

 Store in a cool, dark place for at least one month and up to 12.

 C(h)ook's notes -

-- The bottles used for bottling fruit should be stronger than normal jam jars because they need to withstand heat processing.
-Use either screw-band (or Kilner) jars, or clip jars (such as Le Parfait or Weck); or Fowlers if you are lucky enough to have one of their Preserving Outfits (in this case follow the instructions in the booklet that comes with the unit).
+The bottles used for bottling fruit should be stronger than normal jam jars because they need to withstand heat processing.
+Use either screw-band (or Kilner) jars; clip jars (such as Le Parfait or Weck); or Fowlers if you are lucky enough to have one of their Preserving Outfits (in this case follow the instructions in the booklet that comes with the unit).

-- The sugar syrup above is of 'medium' sweetness; adjust the sugar up or down (keeping it between 150g-250g/700ml water) to suit your taste.
+The sugar syrup above is of 'light' sweetness; adjust the sugar up or down to suit your taste.

 Also try bottling rhubarb, cherries, plums, pears, apples, figs, peaches and nectarines using the same method and adjusting the heat processing time, syrup and spices to suit.